elsteveogrande/hdmi2350/README.md

 There are a few ways to use this:
 * Copy this repo, and hack it directly for your needs
-* Use another RP2350 as the "VGA Card" of your project, over SPI
+* Use another RP2350 as the "video card" of your project, over SPI

 ```mermaid
 graph LR